0xPolygonMiden/miden-base/docs/architecture/notes.md

+Two of Miden's key goals are parallel transaction execution and privacy.

-Miden uses notes as a way to interact with, and transfer assets between, accounts.
-Notes can be consumed and produced asynchronously and privately.
+Polygon Miden implements a hybrid UTXO and account-based [state model](state.md) which enforces these goals with notes.
+Notes interact with, and transfer assets between, accounts.
+They can be consumed and produced asynchronously and privately.

-The concept of notes is a key difference between Ethereum’s account-based model and Polygon Miden, which uses a hybrid UTXO and account-based [state-model](state.md).
+The concept of notes is a key divergence from Ethereum’s account-based model.

 ## Note design